akshithkonda1/nexus-secure-ai-engine/README.md

 - Hallucinate facts.
 - Miss critical updates.
 - Leak sensitive information.
-- Make critical errors that no one wants.
+- Make critical errors that no one wants to see.

 **Nexus fixes that** by:
 - Cross-checking results across **multiple AI engines**, allowing them to debate cohesively and formulate together what the answer is to a particular problem.